 Loss of muscle mass will naturally cause loss of strength which can affect life quality negatively by increasing the difficulty of performing daily tasks and moving around.

-Weight training in older adults will also increase power output, makes performing tasks and moving around easier, improves body composition (reduces fat/increases muscle mass), improves insulin sensitivity, improves fat metabolism (reduces blood cholesterol), improves balance and bone health.
+Weight training in older adults will also increase power output, makes performing tasks and moving around easier, improves body composition (reduces fat/increases muscle mass), improves insulin sensitivity, improves fat metabolism (reduces blood cholesterol), and improves balance in elderly and bone health.

 As you can see, the benefits of weight training are diverse and you should definitely include it in your exercise routine.
 But if you had to choose between only doing weight training and cardio, which should you do?

-Our recommendation would be strength training because it offers most benefits of aerobic exercise with the added benefit of increased muscle mass and strength.
-It will improve your heart health as well, even though light to medium intensity longer duration cardio combined with weight training several times a week would be optimal for older adults.
+My recommendation would be strength training because it offers most benefits of aerobic exercise with the added benefit of increased muscle mass and strength.
+It will improve your heart health as well.
+Even though light to medium intensity longer duration cardio combined with weight training several times a week would be optimal for older adults.

 Is it possible to build muscle after 60?